pcandoalmeida/data-engineering-resources/README.md

 A public repository to hold recommended resources for the Generation Data Engineering 2022-2023 course

 - 😀 Beginner friendly!
-- 🤓 Deep dives into less beginner friendly territory, or subjects that will begin to stretch you!
+- 🤓 Deep dives into lesser beginner friendly territory, or subjects that will begin to stretch you!
 - 🤯 Brain explosions all over the place, but so worth it!

 ## Blogs/Articles